HomerHaddock/Input-API/README.md

 #### 1.4.2.3.
 Adding A Changelog

 There will be a changelog that will list every change from 1.0.0 to the latest update.
-This will be publicly available to all distributions and to the GitHub repo.
+This will be publicly available to all distributions and to the GitHub repository.

 [^1]:
     clearScreen is does not need any information about the OS to work[^2]